How Likely is it That My email Will Be Hacked ?

 You can add this type of extra encryption quite

-easily for yourself – there are a plethora of online encoders available, but I
+easily for yourself – there are of course a plethora of online encoder available, and plenty of downloadable apps, but I

-won’t steal your info after you’ve uploaded it.
+won’t steal your data after you’ve uploaded it, or risked it with a smartphone app.
 Use a stand-alone package that runs

 on your pc and you know can’t pass any data to the cloud.
-You will need to involve your correspondent(s) by making them privy to whatever software you employ and providing them with the keyword/password you've used to encrypt your message.
+You will, of course, need to involve your correspondent(s) in advance, by making them privy to whatever software you employ and providing them with the keyword/password you've used to encrypt your message.

-encoder/decoder which I generated some years ago and which runs under MS Excel (verified as working with Office
+As a simple example, I recently updated an encoder/decoder app which I generated some years ago and which runs under MS Excel (verified as working with Office

-2010 onwards) – you can download this free of charge from my website.
+2010 onwards) – you can download this free of charge.
 The workbook is entirely

-exchange encoded message text securely at any time using a unique keyword.
+exchange encoded message text securely at any time using an agreed and unique keyword (NOT sent in the same email!).

 Since this can be between 7 and 15 letters long (uppercase and lower case) the